alanng10/class-lang/Docue/Article/Word/a.md

 Word "traverse" has meaning that is pass node link.

-Word "syntax" has meaning that is parse rule.
+Word "syntax" has meaning that is parse require text.

 Word "ref" has meaning that is refer value.